The art of the title for a Web page

-Creating the best page title will increase your audience by improving the position of your pages in search engine results.
+Creating the best page title will increase your audience by highlighting your pages in links and search engine results.
 But what is an optimal title?

 A good title should have the following qualities: